wp-plugins/m-vslider/readme.txt

 First release

 = 1.1.0 =
-First upgrade
+First upgrade<br />
-1. Added option to open slider/banner link in new window/tab.
+1. Added option to open slider/banner link in new window/tab.<br />
-2. In Widget, instead of typing a Slider ID, HTML select box given for easy selection, which lists all the sliders setup.
+2. In Widget, instead of typing a Slider ID, HTML select box given for easy selection, which lists all the sliders setup.<br />
-3. Two new columns added in slider listing table in admin area, for Shortcode and Template code.
+3. Two new columns added in slider listing table in admin area, for Shortcode and Template code.<br />
 4. Reduced columns in DB table.

+= 1.1.1 =
+Second (minor) upgrade<br />
+1. Fixed the "header already sent" error on plugin Re-activation.

+= 1.1.2 =
+Third (minor) upgrade<br />
+1. Fixed the issue with output slider at the start of post/page, when using shortcode in a post/page.

+= 1.1.3 =
+Fourth upgrade<br />
+1. Unlimited images now for a slider.
+Default number of images for a slider is '5', you can add as many as you want by pressing 'Add Another Image' button.

+= 1.1.4 =
+Same code as 1.1.3, had to make a copy because of wrong version showing on plugin page.

 == Upgrade Notice ==